AlanRockefeller/inat.label.py/README.md

 - Optionally creates formatted RTF files for high-quality printing
 - Handles special characters and formatting (e.g., italics for scientific names, proper display of ± symbol)
 - An optional command line switch can print out the iNaturalist URL's of observations which are in California.
 This makes it easy to add these observations to the Mycomap CA Network project.
-- Incluedes a 1 second delay if there are more than 20 requests, which stops the iNaturalist API from denying requests for large label printing jobs.
+- Includes a 1 second delay if there are more than 20 requests, which stops the iNaturalist API from denying requests for large label printing jobs.

 ## Installation